Frequently Asked Questions

 Can international students attend Brevard?

 Yes, we welcome your application!
 International students from over 30 countries have attended programs at Brevard over the past decade.
-Following your enrollment, Brevard will send you a letter that will assist you in acquiring a B1/B2 Visa for summer study.
+Following your enrollment, if requested Brevard can send you a letter that will assist you in acquiring a B1/B2 Visa for summer study.

 Should I send a letter of recommendation from my private teacher?